WDAqua/Frankenstein/Qanary/README.md

 # Frankenstein reusable QA components integrated together following the Qanary Methodology
 ## Qanary in a Nutshell

 Qanary is a Methodology for Creating Question Answering Systems it is part of the [WDAqua project](http://wdaqua.informatik.uni-bonn.de) where question answering systems are researched and developed.
 Here, we are providing our key contributions on-top of the [RDF vocabulary qa](https://github.com/WDAqua/QAOntology) the reference implementation of the Qanary methodology.
-This repository contributes several sub-resources for Question Answring Community to build knowledge driven QA systems incorporating a standard [RDF vocabulary qa](https://github.com/WDAqua/QAOntology).
+This repository contributes several sub-resources for Question Answring Community to build knowledge driven QA systems incorporating a standard [RDF vocabulary qa](https://github.com/WDAqua/QAOntology) integrated with Frankenstein framrwork.
 All the resources are reusable.
-For detailed description of individual resources, kindly refer to Wiki section of this repository.
 In brief, the following sub-projects are available all aiming at establishing an ecosystem for question answering systems.

  * [**Qanary Pipeline**](#qanarypipeline) implementation: a central component where components for question answering systems are connected automatically and can be called by Web UIs
  * Qanary component implementations: components providing wrappers to existing functionality or implement new question answering approaches